gretaegan/exploreTokyo-MS2/README.md

 EmailJS section was heavily referenced from the Rosie Project in the Interactive Frontend Development module of the course.
 * Code Institute Slack community - Without the help and experiences of this community I would have not been able to solve many of the issues I had with coding this project.
 * Google Chrome Developer Tools - DevTools provided endless help in finding busgs in my code, and testing my code via the console and Lighthouse.
-* Google Maps API documentation- I have referenced all code help and code used in my map.js file.
+* [Google Maps API documentation](https://developers.google.com/maps/documentation/javascript/overview) and [Google Places Library](https://developers.google.com/maps/documentation/javascript/places)- I have referenced all code help and code used in my map.js file.
 The documentation was heavily referenced and relied on to complete this project.
-* EmailJS documentation- I referenced this while writing the code to make my contact page interactive.
+* [EmailJS](https://www.emailjs.com/) documentation- I referenced this while writing the code to make my contact page interactive.
-* Stackoverflow- All code help and code that was sourced from Stack Overflow has been refereneced in comments in my code throughout this project.
+* [Stackoverflow](https://stackoverflow.com/)- All code help and code that was sourced from Stack Overflow has been refereneced in comments in my code throughout this project.
 It was namely used for help with getting the Google Map to center when clicking on a button.
 * [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) documentation was referenced for the Navbar and the Carousel on the home page.
 * [W3Schools](https://www.w3schools.com/) - I often relied on W3 Schools website to gain a better understanding of using CSS to lay out my website, namely making my buttons vertically aligned on the
   Explore page.
 * [Font Awesome](https://fontawesome.com/) was used to provide the icons used throughout this project.
 * [JQuery](https://jquery.com/) was used to make writing my Javascript code simplier.
+* [Figma](https://www.figma.com/) to create the wireframes for this project.
+* [Tripadvisor](https://www.tripadvisor.ie/) for information on various attractions in Tokyo.

 # Bugs and Fixes